Dunmore Pineapple: Building

 A building containing a hothouse was built into this wall in 1761 by John Murray, 4th Earl of Dunmore.
 The hothouse, which was located in the ground floor of the building, was used, among other things, for growing pineapples.
-The south-facing ground floor, which is now covered in stucco and largely overgrown with vines, was originally covered with glass windowpanes.
+The south ground floor, which is now covered in stucco and largely overgrown with vines, was originally covered with glass windowpanes.
 Additional heat was provided by a furnace-driven heating system that circulated hot air through cavities in the wall construction of the adjoining hothouse buildings.
 The smoke from the furnace was expelled through four chimneys, cleverly disguised as Grecian urns.
 The upper floor, which is at ground level when approached from the raised northern lawn, contained two small cottage-like apartments, or "bothies", for the gardeners.

 Murray left Scotland after the initial structure had been built, and went on to become the last Colonial Governor of Virginia in America.
-The upper-floor pavilion or summerhouse with its pineapple-shaped cupola and the Palladian lower-floor portico on the south side were added after Murray’s return from Virginia.
+The upper-floor pavilion or summerhouse with its pineapple-shaped cupola and the Palladian lower-floor portico on the south side were added after Murray's return from Virginia.

 The building is a mixture of architectural styles.
 The south (ground floor) entrance takes the form of a characteristically Palladian Serliana archway, incorporating Tuscan columns.
 Visitors who step through this archway and into the vestibule below the pineapple face an elaborately framed doorway, flanked, on either side, by pairs of painted wooden Ionic columns, carved with great care, which display perfect fluting and even architecturally correct entasis.
 The keystone of the Serliana arch is inscribed with the date "1761."
 This has caused some people to speculate that the pineapple was constructed in 1761, although there is no clear evidence that the archway and the pineapple were built at the same time, or even designed by the same architect.
 Others suggest that the pineapple was constructed after Murray's return from America in 1776.

-Above the Serliana arch is inserted a “later and clumsier,” panel bearing a relief carving of a heart charged with a cinquefoil and inscribed with the motto Fidelis in Adversis.
+Above the Serliana arch is inserted a “later and clumsier” panel bearing a relief carving of a heart charged with a cinquefoil and inscribed with the motto Fidelis in Adversis.
 The design and motto are taken from the Douglas-Hamilton coat of arms, and probably commemorate the marriage, in 1803, of George Murray, the 5th Earl of Dunmore, to Lady Susan Douglas-Hamilton, daughter of Archibald Hamilton, 9th Duke of Hamilton.